-1.3 The Project
+The Project

-Although the Proposed Development and the Associated Development are being submitted under separate consenting regimes, both developments are integral to the development at Craig Murrail and will therefore hereby be collectively referred to as 'the Project'.
+1.3 Although the Proposed Development and the Associated Development are being submitted under separate applications under differing statutory processes, both developments contribute to the overall reinforcement programme at Crossaig and will therefore hereby be referred to as 'the Project'.

-The location of the Project is shown on Figure 1.1.
+The location and layout of the Project is shown on Figure 1.1.

-The Proposed Development which is the subject of an application under the Town and Country Planning Act comprises:
+The Proposed Development which is subject to consent under the Town and Country Planning Act comprises: